igrmk/juicv/README.md

    and both files from one of the examples (e.g., `igrmk-net.tex` and `igrmk-net.xmpdata`).
    Rename them to, say, `john.doe.tex` and `john.doe.xmpdata`.

-3. Customize both files according to your own experience.
+3. Customize both files to match your experience.
+   Don’t forget to update the identifier in your `john.doe.xmpdata` file.

 4. Run the following command to compile the CV: